 For enhancements, many customized reports were added to the updates, which improved the model's reporting.
-Many of these reports focused on transit, with enhanced reporting of transfers within a mode as well as transfers between modes. of enhancement focused on the calculations associated with accessibility to transit, which is a key input to the mode choice program.
+Many of these reports focused on transit, with enhanced reporting of transfers within a mode as well as transfers between modes.

+Another area of substantial enhancement was in air quality analysis.
+Considerable resources were used to update the interfaces in the model in accordance with Environmental Protection Agency (EPA) mobile emission programs.
+Another area of enhancement focused on the calculations associated with accessibility to transit, which is a key input to the mode choice program.

 After making these maintenance and enhancement changes, the model needed to be re-calibrated.
-This was done using 2016 ridership information as well as hundreds of Other ongoing model activities in FFY 2017 included a continued relationship with the
+This was done using 2016 ridership information as well as hundreds of new traffic counts.

-Massachusetts Institute of Technology (MIT), which is building an activity based model (ABM) for the 164-community region.
+Other ongoing model activities in FFY 2017 included a continued relationship with the Massachusetts Institute of Technology (MIT), which is building an activity based model (ABM) for the 164-community region.
 To support this effort, staff shared a considerable amount of model data with MIT.
 Also, staff collaborated with MAPC to continue refining the CubeLand model continued.
 During FFY 2017, new data sources from Google and INRIX were used to help with the model calibration process.